-Our wonderful kitchen team Nicky, Kim and Sarah in partnership with City Catering ensure the food served at the school is nutritious, healthy and 'appropriate' for the wide range of needs of our children/Young people across the school.
+Our wonderful kitchen team Nicky, Daisy and Sarah in partnership with City Catering ensure the food served at the school is nutritious, healthy and 'appropriate' for the wide range of needs of our children/Young people across the school.

 Lunch is served in 2 sittings:

 11.50 – 12.30 – Primary Department and 12.30 – 1pm for the Secondary Department.

 We pride ourselves on how we can meet the individual feeding requirements of our children and their many different, wonderful ways.

 We do this by developing a close-knit, skilled lunchtime team who are also supported by the Class Support team to ensure lunchtimes are a key part of the school day.
 The lunchtime team have all received, specific 'feeding training' from the school's Speech and Language Therapist (SALT) who also helps monitor individual feeding plans and our day to day practice, alongside our key lunchtime lead Karen Collins.